-Robinhood, a popular trading app that rapidly gained users during the pandemic-era bull run, maintains an index of the most popular stocks held by its investors.
+Robinhood, a popular trading app that has become the poster child for retail investing, maintains an index of the most popular stocks held by its investors.

-According to the company, here are its 10 most popular stocks by percentage of ownership (based on our interpretation of the visual data above) among its users:
+According to the company, here are its 10 most popular stocks by percentage of ownership among its users:

-Not surprisingly, eight of the 10 most popular stocks among Robinhood traders are tech stocks, with Ford and Disney being the exceptions.
+Not surprisingly, seven of the 10 most popular stocks among Robinhood traders are tech stocks, with Ford, GameStop and Disney being the exceptions.
 That shows beginner investors are heeding Warren Buffett’s sage advice to “buy what you know.”

 [text_ad]